 "You are a most miraculous man, oh dynast of my destiny," she said.

 "Um," said Arram.

 "There's no need to talk, my incomparable inamorato," she said.
 "Our hearts say more than our tongues ever could.
-Let us abandon these clumsy overtures and speak the true language we were all born to."
+Let us abandon these clumsy overtures and speak the true language we were both born to."

 "You are so gentle, sweet arbiter of my ardor.
 Your merest touch inflames in me a desire which I am too modest to speak."